Joseph Kundukulam

 Mar Joseph Kundukulam (26 September 1917 – 26 April 1998) was the first metropolitan archbishop of the Syro-Malabar Catholic Archdiocese of Thrissur, from 1970 to 1997.
 Kundukulam was succeeded by Mar Jacob Thoomkuzhy.
 Kundukulam retired as archbishop in 1997 and died at Wamba, Kenya on 26 April 1998.
 His corpse was taken to Kerala by a special aircraft and was buried at Our Lady of Lourdes Metropolitan Cathedral, Thrissur on 29 April 1998.

 Career

 Kundukulam completed his ecclesiastical studies at St Mary’s Major Seminary in Trichur and at St. Joseph's Pontifical Seminary in Aluva.
 Kundukulam was ordained priest on 20 December 1942.
 Kundukulam was a member of the pastoral ministry until he was nominated to become a Bishop.
 He also served as the director of St. Anne's Charitable Institute from 1958 to 1970.
-In 1967 Kundukulam founded St. Christina's Home in Pullazhy, which a rehabilitation center for Unwedded mothers.
+In 1967 Kundukulam founded St. Christina's Home in Pullazhy, which is a rehabilitation center for Unwedded mothers.